 Data Acquisition is delivered as a service through the Altium NEXUS Server platform.
 The Data Acquisition service is installed as part of the Altium NEXUS Server installation.

 Verification that the Data Acquisition service is running can be performed from the Windows Internet Information Services (IIS) Manager panel – accessed from Window's Administrative Tools window.
 Simply check to confirm the following Application Pool is in the

 Altium NEXUS Server – Data AcquisitionService

 The following image provides a higher-level, graphical illustration of the data acquisition concept.
 The principles of data acquisition depicted are the same, regardless of the type of data being acquired.
-For illustrative purposes, the Altium Content Vault has been used as the 'source server'.

 The following Item types can be acquired from a source server, into a target server, using the Data Acquisition feature:

 Things to take into consideration when acquiring data:

 Draft), as determined by the assigned lifecycle definition for the target Item.
 Any lifecycle history for the source Item revision will be ignored.

 Acquisition is performed using the Content Cart dialog which is accessed from within the Explorer panel.
 While browsing the source server from which you wish to obtain data, right-click on an Item Revision that you'd like to acquire and choose the Operations » Add to Content Cart command from the context menu.
 You can add one or more selected Item Revisions, or even a folder of Items (which will load the cart with the latest revision of all Items in that folder).